Tweety-Lab/TweetyLabDev/Introduction/Portfolio.md

 - Mobile-friendly formatting
 - Modern default theme
 - Instant GitHub Pages deployment

+## Atlas
+You can check the source code out [here](https://github.com/Vista-Source/Atlas)

+An in-house solution to C# Multi-Language source code generation that was used to automate the process of generating C++/C# Glue code for a Game Engine, Allowing native C++ classes to be used from within C# Entity scripts without developers needing to painfully write or maintain hundreds of lines of [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) code.

 ## Source-CSharp
 You can check the source code out [here](https://github.com/Tweety-Lab/source-csharp)